AnselemOdims/Awesome-Books/README.md

   -  [Node](https://nodejs.org/en/download/)
 ### Usage
   - Clone the repository using  "git clone git@github.com:AnselemOdims/Portfolio.git"
   - cd into the project folder
   - Run npm install
+  - Start the project using LiveServer extension or open project in a browser

 ## Authors